CINO: A Chinese Minority Pre-trained Language Model: Conclusion

 \section{Conclusion}

 In this paper, we introduce CINO, a multilingual pre-trained language model for Chinese minority languages.
-We build a multilingual text classification dataset WCM for zero-shot ability evaluation on the Chinese minority languages.
-We evaluate CINO on the Tibetan text classification task TNCC, Korean text classification task YNAT and WCM.
-The results show that CINO has acquired the ability of minority languages understanding and outperforms the baselines.
-In the future, we will explore more advanced pre-training techniques and collect more data to further improve its performance.
+It takes the same structure as XLM-R but with a different vocabulary and is pre-trained with an adapted MLM objective to reduce computational costs.
+We build multilingual text classification datasets WCM from Wikipedia and CMNews from ethnic minority news for zero-shot ability evaluation on the Chinese minority languages.
+We evaluate CINO on several text classification tasks.
+The results show that CINO achieves notable improvements over the existing baselines.